cityofaustin/Residential-Permitting/_projects/deck/define.md

 >
 > {% include glossary-definition.html term="floodplain" %}

+#### How much do building permits cost?

+Building permits for decks start at $584.48 and go up depending on the your specific needs.
+This cost includes the plan review, the actual permit, inspections, and any additional fees.

+There will be additional fees if your project requires a trade permit like an electrical or plumbing permit, or if you are building near a tree.
+Your reviewer will explain any additional costs during your consultation.

 ### Electric permits

 Having electricity on your deck requires getting an electric permit.

-* If you want to run a line of electricity to your deck for an outlet or fan, you will need to get a stand-alone electric permit in person from the [Service Center](/resources/contact/#service-contact) at One Texas Center.
+* If you want to run a line of electricity to your deck for an outlet or fan, you will need to get a stand-alone electric permit in person from the&nbsp;[Service Center](/resources/contact/#service-contact) at One Texas Center.
 * Only a registered electrician can get a permit if the electricity on your deck requires making changes to the main electrical meter.
 * If your deck requires a building permit, the City will automatically include the electric permit with your building permit.